-Personalizing all these single documents and copy-pasting the relevant proposal data is a feeble patchwork process.
+Personalizing all these single documents and copy-pasting the relevant proposal data is an error-prone and extensive process.

 The inefficiency in compiling RFQ components manually is time consuming and can be automated easily.
-Whilst the risk of bringing in new copy-paste errors into the proposal is relatively unlikely, it can have a significant impact.
+The risk of bringing in new copy-paste errors is high and the usage of non-centralized and therewith outdated data can have a significant impact on the margin.

 Conclusion: Risk mitigation in the CPQ process